 Do you like fresh oysters as an appetizer or starter?
 These are also raw.
 Unless you pop them under a hot grill of course.
 But I like my oysters best when they are freshly chucked and simply put on some ice.
 Bit of freshly ground black pepper.

-In Japan a lot of raw meat and fish are consumed as well, no surprised there.
+People in Japan eat a lot of raw meat and fish as well, no surprised there.
 Sashimi for instance.
 And how about another classic Japanese dish that I love so much: beef or tuna tataki!
 Quickly seared on all sides in a very hot pan and then cooled immediately.
 Slice it up and serve cold with a soy dipping sauce.

 Have you ever heard of yukhoe?
 Yukhoe is a raw dish in Korean cuisine, usually made from raw beef seasoned with various spices or sauces.
 It look very similar to a steak tartare by the way.